Skip to main content

 The Federal Aid in Wildlife Restoration Act of 1937 – known as the Pittman-Robertson Act – placed an 11% excise tax on firearms and ammunition and allocated those funds to wildlife habitat restoration, improvements and research.

-The act was shortly followed by a mirrored effort for fisheries management – the Dingell-Johnson Act.
+The Pittman-Robertson Act was shortly followed by a mirrored effort for fisheries management – the Dingell-Johnson Act.

-Around the same time, state wildlife agencies were formed to carry out these tasks, primarily funded through the sale of hunting and fishing licenses, including our very own North Dakota Game and Fish Department founded in 1930.
+Around the same time, state wildlife agencies were formed to carry out the tasks of managing our fish and wildlife and were primarily funded through the sale of hunting and fishing licenses, including our very own North Dakota Game and Fish Department founded in 1930.

-As of 2020, North Dakota has received over $182 million from the Pittman-Robertson Act alone, these dollars are directed toward state-owned or managed wildlife management areas, habitat restoration projects, public shooting ranges, our beloved and strong Private Land Open To Sportsmen program, and to fish stocking and boat ramps from Dingell-Johnson dollars.
+As of 2025, North Dakota has received over $252 million from the Pittman-Robertson Act alone.
+These dollars are directed toward state-owned or managed wildlife management areas, habitat restoration projects, public shooting ranges, and our beloved and strong Private Land Open To Sportsmen program.
+Likewise, Dingell-Johnson dollars have been used to stock millions of walleyes and maintain and expand fishing access.

 When a grassland habitat restoration project is complete, it’s not just upland game birds that benefit, so do songbirds, pollinators and the adjacent water and soil to name a few.

-Thus, hunters, anglers and shooting sport participants primarily fund wildlife conservation in this country, but all those activities are experiencing declines, resulting in a worrisome future for the places and lifestyle we treasure.
+Thus, hunters, anglers and shooting sport participants primarily fund wildlife conservation in this country, but many of those activities are experiencing threats such as aging participants, reduced access, competition for tags, fish and wildlife population declines and growing tensions between user types, resulting in a worrisome future for the places and lifestyle we treasure.

 Stories from the Outdoors